Friday, December 16, 2016

 Babe is an ok character, but unremarkable.
 As for the romance between her and Sid, it goes from Babe's reluctance to get into a relationship, to them getting together anyway, then instantly being broken up by conflict at the factory, just as they were afraid of.
 Everything in this romance happens too quickly!
 It's also annoying how Babe gets angry at Sid for firing her, even though she knew exactly what she was doing when she deliberately destroyed company machinery right in front of him, basically forcing him to sack her.

-There are other moments throughout the movie that are odd or uncomfortable, like the oddly unpleasant knife throwing scene, or the pert where the jealous factory Vice President Heinzy tries to murder his girlfriend Gladys, scored to whimsical and humorous music-He's trying to STAB her to death!
+There are other moments throughout the movie that are odd or uncomfortable, like the oddly unpleasant knife throwing scene, or the part where the jealous factory Vice President Heinzy tries to murder his girlfriend Gladys, scored to whimsical and humorous music-He's trying to STAB her to death!
 Oh, and in-case you're wondering how that's resolved, why, by them getting married, of course!
 Why, what'd you think was gonna happen...

 The music in Pyjama Game is truly awful!
 There are some decent numbers, and not all the performers are bad, but most of the tunes are screeching, and hard to listen to.
 Even worse, the lyrics are frequently extremely repetitive.
 For example, "I'm not at all in love, no not at all in love, not I" or "I would trust her, I would trust her, by George I swear I would trust her", and "I figured it out, I figured it out, with a pencil and some paper I figured it out".
 And then there's one number which just *repeats* the same damn verse over and over again!
-The worst song in the movie by far is There Once Was a Man, wherein both leads sound totally eardrum-rattlingly dreadful, and it's almost kinda offensive!
+The worst song in the movie by far is There Once Was a Man, wherein both leads sound totally eardrum-rattlingly dreadful!

 And now we come to the worst aspect about The Pyjama Game-It makes Doris Day sound grating!
 There is a cold level of hell deeper than any other reserved for anyone who does the obscene act of making Doris Day sound unbearable to listen to!